XavierCodingClub/Orange-Web/README.md

 ## Outline

-We want you to combine your klnowledge of html and CSS to create a personal website to show off your skills and tell otehrs about who you are.
+We want you to combine your knowledge of html and CSS to create a personal website to show off your skills and tell others about who you are.
 This could even come in hadny as a virtual resume.

 For this level we want you to include: